Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Purple Cow Organic Seed Starter | Rapid induction of germination Extra cow compost for faster germination |

-You can grow Bunching Onions in containers through seeds or stem divisions.
+You can grow Bunching Onions in containers using seeds or stem divisions.

-Both methods are easy and reliable, ensuring fresh onions every season.
+Both methods are easy and reliable, ensuring fresh Green Onions every season.

 Seeds may be labeled as “scallion seeds” in your area.

-To collect the seeds, you can follow these simple steps.
+To collect the seeds, you can follow these steps.

-- The flower heads turn brown and papery from late spring to early summer, with black, shield-shaped seeds peeping from the top.
+- The flower heads turn brown and papery during late spring to early summer, with black, shield-shaped seeds.

-- Using clean pruners, cut the flower heads from the base and separate them from the husk.
+- Using sterilized pruners, cut the flower heads from the base and separate the seeds from the husk.

 Sowing Bunching Onion Seeds